-Learning its definition and the other Confirmation answers to the quiz questions is easy with practice.
+Learning its definition and the other Baltimore Catechism No. 2 Confirmation answers to the quiz questions is easy with practice.

-In preparing our children for Confirmation, we found that the Baltimore Catechism even in its many versions has had the most precise and concise Catholic answers.
+In preparing our children for Confirmation, you will find that the Baltimore Catechism even in its many versions throughout the years has had the most precise and concise Catholic answers.

-We had studied many books and found that some catechisms have answers that leave room for doubting the sacrament itself; yet, this is the very sacrament that gives confidence: confidence - con fide - means "with faith".
+You can study many books to find that some catechisms have answers that leave room for doubting the very sacrament itself; yet, this is the very sacrament that gives confidence: confidence - con fide - means "with faith".

 How can one have confidence when the booklet has conflicting answers?

-We use the Baltimore so the children learn the right Catholic Confirmation answers the first time.
+You can't.
+Neither can your children.
+This is why you'll want to use the best version of the Baltimore so your children can learn the right Catholic Confirmation answers the first time.

 Confirmation confers the strength necessary for us to persevere.
 It gives us the right to the graces necessary to be Jesus' soldiers in all that we do.

-If you are fortunate enough to have the great grace to be able to receive Confirmation, go for it.
-You'll get to Heaven easier.
+If you are fortunate enough to have the great grace to be able to receive Confirmation or get it for your children, go for it.
+You and they will get to Heaven more easily.

 You'll find it is such a great grace for your children to receive this strength and the sacramental graces now, so that our happiness in eternity is brighter and surer; and our lives here on earth are safer and happier.

 Oh, and if you or your students are curious, the Catechism of the Council of Trent is not a tricky book to read.
-I found it very interesting and helpful and our high school children read it in eleventh and twelfth grade.
+You'll find it to be very interesting.
+It is perfect for high school children in eleventh and twelfth grade.